Swati (field hockey)

 Swati (born 14 May 1993) is an Indian field hockey player and is a member of the India women's national field hockey team.
 She hails from Haryana and plays as the goalkeeper.

 Career

-In January 2018, Swati was part of the 33-members Indian Women’s Players for the national camp starting in Bengaluru’s Sports Authority of India campus on January 3.
+In January 2018, Swati was part of the 33-member Indian Women’s Players for the national camp starting in Bengaluru’s Sports Authority of India campus on 3 January.